vikchupak/AWS/security/security.md

   - Unlike in KMS where HSMs are shared between different clients (the same HSM can store materials keys of different customers)
 - Cost.
 High (~$1.45+/hr per HSM)
 - Scaling.
 Manual (Add/remove HSMs to cluster)
-- Special configuration and software needed to interact with your HSM
+- Special configuration and software needed to interact with your HSMs